Reactions to the Da Vinci Code film in the Philippines

 The Da Vinci Code is a 2006 American mystery-thriller film directed by Ron Howard.
-The screenplay was written by Akiva Goldsman and based on Dan Brown's worldwide bestselling 2003 novel, The Da Vinci Code.
-It was produced by Howard with John Calley and Brian Grazer and released by Columbia Pictures in the United States on May 19, 2006.
+The screenplay was written by Akiva Goldsman and based on Dan Brown's 2003 novel The Da Vinci Code.
+It was distributed worldwide by Sony Pictures.

+The Da Vinci Code was released in the Philippines on May 18, 2006.
 Due to controversial and inaccurate historical interpretations and perceived anti-Catholic elements, the film proved highly controversial in the Philippines, a highly religious country in Southeast Asia in which Catholicism is widely practised.
-Many organisations protested and organised boycotts against the showing of The Da Vinci Code in the Philippines, and the film was banned from being screened in the Philippine capital of Manila.
+Many organisations protested and organised boycotts against the showing of The Da Vinci Code in the Philippines.

 Initial reactions

 The Philippine Alliance Against Pornography (PAAP) appealed to Philippine President Gloria Macapagal Arroyo to stop the showing of The Da Vinci Code in the Philippines.
-They branded the film as "the most pornographic and blasphemous film in history" and also requested the help of Pope Benedict XVI, the Catholic Bishops Conference of the Philippines (CBCP) and other religious groups to stop the showing of the film.
+They branded the film as "the most pornographic and blasphemous film in history" and also requested the help of Pope Benedict XVI, the Catholic Bishops' Conference of the Philippines (CBCP) and other religious groups to stop the showing of the film.
 The PAAP also compared Dan Brown to Adolf Hitler.

-However, Cecille Guidote Alvarez, Philippine Presidential Adviser on Culture and the Arts, said Malacañang will not interfere in controversy about the film and leaves the decision to the Movie and Television Classification Board's (MTRCB) rating.
+However, Cecille Guidote Alvarez, Philippine Presidential Adviser on Culture and the Arts, said Malacañang will not interfere in controversy about the film and leaves the decision to the Movie and Television Review and Classification Board's (MTRCB) rating.
 Eventually, MTRCB decided to give The Da Vinci Code an R-18 rating (restricted to those under 18 years of age) despite PAAP's opposition for showing it.